lichkitsch/campaigns/dnduetCore.md

 In _DNDuet_, the narrator and the player work together to tell a story.
 The narrator describes the world and the player uses a combination of traits, abilities, and items to overcome obstacles and accomplish their goals.

 ## Action Rolls
-When facing obstacles, the player makes **action rolls** by describing their intent, rolling `1d20`, and adding their most relevant trait score.
+When facing obstacles, the player makes **action rolls** by describing their intent and adding their most relevant trait score to a `1d20` roll.
 When creating a character, the player rolls `1d4-2` and distributes the scores amongst their six traits:

 | Trait | Abbr. | Description |
 | ---:|:---:|:--- |